 Commissioning an Access Audit is just the start.
 It's what you do with it next that really counts.

-Ian Eggleton, Director of Access Consultancy shares his top tips on what to do with an Access Audit once you have one.
+Ian Eggleton, Director of Access Consultancy shares his top tips on what to do with your Access Audit.

-This leads me to assume that there are hundreds of Access Audits sat on dusty shelves somewhere, which are being ignored.
-As I say in my audit reports, simply having an Access Audit does not provide any protection to you under the Equality Act 2010 (the Equality Act supersedes the DDA).
-Acting upon it is what counts.
+This leads me to assume that there are hundreds if not thousands of Access Audits sat on dusty shelves somewhere, which are being ignored.
+As the Equality Act Code of practice says, and as I repeat in my access audit reports, simply having an Access Audit provides very limited protection to you under the Equality Act 2010.
+Acting upon it is what counts!

 The DDA came into force in 1996, where it became illegal to discriminate against a disabled person for reasons related to his or her disability.

-Provisions were brought in graduallly, but since 2004, all service providers and employers have been required to make reasonable adjustments to policites, procedures and physical features to prevent discrimination.
+Provisions were brought in graduallly, but since 2004, all service providers and employers have been required to make reasonable adjustments to policies, procedures and physical features to prevent discrimination.

-Below I have set out some tips outlining what to do with your Access Audit if you have one:
+Below I have set out some tips outlining what to do with your Access Audit if you have one (if you dont then please do get in touch - urgently!):

 1. Read it!